Louisiana vs. Georgia Southern NCAA Football Odds, Plays and Insights | September 25, 2021

-Oddsmakers massively favor the Louisiana Ragin' Cajuns (2-1, 0-0 Sun Belt) when they visit the Georgia Southern Eagles (1-2, 0-0 Sun Belt) on Saturday, September 25, 2021 in a matchup between Sun Belt foes at Allen E. Paulson Stadium.
+Sun Belt foes square off when the Louisiana Ragin' Cajuns (2-1, 0-0 Sun Belt) visit the Georgia Southern Eagles (1-2, 0-0 Sun Belt) on Saturday, September 25, 2021 at Allen E. Paulson Stadium.
 Louisiana is favored by two touchdowns.
-The over/under is 53.5 for this matchup.
+The over/under is set at 54 points for the outing.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.